-As of January 1st, 2017 the commercial building energy efficiency requirements of the Ontario Building Code have increased and are, on average, 13% more stringent.
-The Energy Efficiency Supplement (SB-10), which describes the energy efficiency requirements, was updated on December 22, 2016.
+On January 1st, 2017 the commercial building energy efficiency requirements of the Ontario Building Code increased and are now, on average, 13% more stringent.
+The Energy Efficiency Supplement (SB-10), which describes the energy efficiency requirements, was last updated on December 22, 2016.

 Prior to 2012, the energy efficiency requirements of SB-10 were essentially those of ASHRAE 90.1 2004 with modifications to the envelope insulation requirements.
 These requirements could be achieved by either meeting all the individual prescriptive requirements, or by using energy modelling to illustrate that the proposed building design would achieve the same or better energy performance as a design meeting all the prescriptive requirements.
 In both cases, all mandatory design requirements (minimum pipe insulation, etc.) still needed to be met.

 SB-10 was updated in late 2012, coming into effect on 1 January 2014.
 With this version of SB-10, the design team had a choice of 4 paths to show compliance.
 These were: